 Best Analytics Tool #7: Clicky

-Because of this, I think it’s necessary to add Clicky with this list in spite of the undeniable fact that for some it won’t be entirely free.
+Because of this, I think it’s necessary to add Clicky to this list in spite of the undeniable fact that for some it won’t be entirely free.
 You will not be required to pay for Clicky’s service if you might have one internet site that receives under 3,000 pageviews a day, but after that pricing may range from $9.99 to $79.99 a month.

 At first glance, Clicky has something very popular with an offer similar in-depth results to Google Analytics, but with a much cleaner interface.